-Before assigning his fearful prognostications to the year 1984, Orwell tried out 1980 and 1982.
+Before assigning his fearful prognostications to the year 1984, Orwell based the novel in both 1980 and 1982.

-During World War II, Orwell served as a television producer at the British Broadcasting Corporation.
+During World War II, Orwell worked for the British Broadcasting Corporation.
 His role with the BBC Empire Service involved creating and supervising programming that the nation would feed to Indian networks to encourage a pro-Allies sentiment and spark volunteering.

 Nineteen Eighty-Four’s most horrifying setting is Room 101, the Ministry of Love’s torture chamber in which victims are exposed to their worst nightmares.
 What readers might not know is that Orwell modeled the chilling locale on an actual room.

-As a propagandist, Orwell knew that much of what the BBC said had to be approved by the Ministry of Information, probably in the BBC Broadcasting House's Room 101.
+As a propagandist, Orwell knew that much of what the BBC said had to be approved by the Ministry of Information, possibly in the BBC’s Room 101.
 He probably drew the name of his nightmare room from there.
 Curious about what the dreadful room looked like?
 The room has since been demolished, but in 2003 artist Rachel Whiteread created a plaster cast of the room.

 Twelve years before he published Nineteen Eighty-Four, Orwell released the nonfiction piece The Road to Wigan Pier, an exploration of poverty and class oppression in England during the 1930s.
-Thanks to the investigative research he had conducted for Wigan Pier, which included the documentation of labor conditions in coal mines, and for the book’s pro-Socialist inclinations, Orwell was placed on a watch list by the government’s Special Branch and kept under tight surveillance for over a decade.
-His official file noted Orwell’s "advanced communist views" and that he "dresses in a bohemian fashion."
+Thanks to the investigative research he had conducted for Wigan Pier, which included the documentation of labor conditions in coal mines, and because he attended Communist Party meetings, Orwell was placed on a watch list by the government’s Special Branch and kept under tight surveillance for over a decade.
+His official file noted Orwell’s "advanced communist views" and that he "dresse[d] in a bohemian fashion."

 Orwell didn’t limit his sights to a single tyrannical power when designing the oppressive regime showcased in Nineteen Eighty-Four.
-The author borrowed a number of elements from the Soviet Union, including the "2 + 2 = 5" slogan from the so-called "five-year plan" for national development starting in 1928, while the NKVD police force provided the model for most of the Thought Police and Ministry of Love’s activity.
+The author borrowed a number of elements from the Soviet Union, including the "2 + 2 = 5" slogan from the so-called "five-year plan" for national development starting in 1928 (though the phrase had been used for decades before that), while the NKVD police force likely provided the model for most of the Thought Police and Ministry of Love’s activity.
 Additionally, Nineteen Eighty-Four’s treatment of Thought Crimes resembled how the Special Higher Police, a special Japanese policing service during World War II, condemned unpatriotic thoughts during their self-styled "thought war."

 Many scholars have speculated that Julia, Nineteen Eighty-Four’s female lead and romantic interest to protagonist Winston, was modeled after Orwell’s second wife, Sonia Brownell.
 The comparison might not have been all that flattering, though.
 Orwell describes Julia as a "rebel from the waist downwards" and ultimately has Winston betray her to aid his own liberation.

 While most of us would use the opportunity of a mild cold to take a week off from work, Orwell did not let a 1947 bout with tuberculosis shift his focus away from his latest novel.
-It wasn’t until after he had finished Nineteen Eighty-Four, two years after his initial diagnosis, that he sought proper treatment for the disease.
+After a stay in a hospital he kept working—supposedly collapsing after he finished his second draft.

 Although it’s common for a text to undergo changes during translations, the original Italian version of Nineteen Eighty-Four did quite a number on the ominous tone leavened by the book’s famous opening line: "It was a bright cold day in April, and the clocks were striking thirteen."